CI-WATER/gsshapy/GSSHAPY/docs/pages/tutorial/project.rst

 All of the files that were read into the database should be written to file in the *write* directory of the tutorial files.
 For the files the use the project name prefix for filename convention, the prefix has been changed to match the name supplied by the user.
+Like the read methods, there are two other write methods that can be used to write only the input files or only the output files: ``writeInput()`` and ``writeOutput()``, respectively.

 .. warning::